-CHEM 320INTRODUCTORY BIOCHEMISTRY (4) Prerequisites:
+CHEM 320 INTRODUCTORY BIOCHEMISTRY (4) Prerequisites: CHEM 221-222.

-CHEM 251-252 and 253L-254L.
 Three hours lecture and three hours laboratory.
 This course is a study of the structure and function of biological macromolecules and the relation of chemistry to metabolic processes.
 Biochemistry is especially recommended for biology majors and pre-health science students.

-CHEM 352ADVANCED ORGANIC CHEMISTRY (3) Prerequisites:
+CHEM 352 ADVANCED ORGANIC CHEMISTRY (3) Prerequisite: CHEM 222.

-CHEM 252 and 254L or consent of instructor.
 Three hours lecture.
 This course explores advanced topics in organic chemical bonding and reactivity, including molecular orbital theory, stereochemistry, stereoelectronic effects, molecular rearrangements, structure-reactivity relationships, pericyclic reactions, additions, and condensations.
 These concepts are applied in the study of organic synthesis and determination of mechanisms.
 Modern spectroscopic methods, including mass spectrometry, infrared spectroscopy, and one- and two-dimensional nuclear magnetic resonance spectroscopy will be emphasized.
 Structure determination using a combination of methods will also be emphasized.

-CHEM 359ANALYTICAL CHEMISTRY I (4) Prerequisites: CHEM 104
+CHEM 359 ANALYTICAL CHEMISTRY I (4) Prerequisite: CHEM 112.

-and 106L.
 Three hours lecture and three hours laboratory.
 This course focuses on the theory and practice of modern analytical chemistry including volumetric and electrochemical methods, sample collection, preparation, and sample validation.
 Laboratory work is designed to complement this study.

-CHEM 360ANALYTICAL CHEMISTRY II (5) Prerequisite: CHEM 359.

-Three hours lecture and six hours laboratory.
+CHEM 360 ANALYTICAL CHEMISTRY II (4) Prerequisite: CHEM 359.
+Three hours lecture and three hours laboratory.
 This course examines theoretical and experimental aspects of instrumental analysis with an emphasis on modern chromatographic, spectroscopic, and electrochemical methods.

-CHEM 397INDEPENDENT STUDY IN CHEMISTRY (1-3)

-Prerequisites: Approval of faculty sponsor and school dean; junior or senior standing.
+CHEM 397 INDEPENDENT STUDY IN CHEMISTRY (1-3) Prerequisites: Approval of faculty sponsor and school dean; junior or senior standing.
 This course provides students the opportunity to pursue individual study of topics not covered in other available courses.
 The area for investigation is developed in consultation with a faculty sponsor and credit is dependent on the nature of the work.
 May be repeated for no more than six credits.

-CHEM 398SPECIAL TOPICS IN CHEMISTRY (1-3) [credit depends on

-topic] Prerequisites: A background of work in the discipline or prior consent of instructor.
+CHEM 398 SPECIAL TOPICS IN CHEMISTRY (1-3) [credit depends on topic] Prerequisite: A background of work in the discipline.
 This course will focus on an aspect of the discipline not otherwise covered by the regularly offered courses.
-The topic will vary according to professor and term; consequently, more than one may be taken by a student during his/her matriculation.
+The topic will vary according to professor and term; consequently, more than one may be taken by a student during his/her enrollment.

-CHEM 399

-INTERNSHIP IN CHEMISTRY (1-12) Prerequisites: Juniors or seniors with a 2.25 minimum QPA; approval of written proposal by internship coordinator and supervising faculty prior to registration.
+CHEM 399 INTERNSHIP IN CHEMISTRY (1-12) Prerequisites: Juniors or seniors with a 2.25 minimum QPA; approval of written proposal by internship coordinator and supervising faculty prior to registration.
 This internship is offered to provide practical experience in applications of chemical knowledge while under the supervision of a qualified professional.
 Internship opportunities are limited.
 Only three hours of this course may be applied toward the chemistry major.
 (See "Internships.")